How to create your own Mastodon server in 10 steps

 On small servers, the Local timeline can be a good source of community interaction.
 It lets members catch up with each other, and if it’s a “friends and family” server then everyone who posts there will know each other already.
 If you run a small server, it is well worth telling your users to browse the Local timeline.

-Step 10 – Start following people, and connect to relay servers if necessary
+Step 10 – Start following people, and optionally follow hashtag relays and groups too

 When you first log in, you’ll notice there’s nothing on your server!
 The timeline is blank and the “Explore” tab is empty.